javitocor/Enumerable-Methods/README.md

 # What it does
-This project contains an implementation of some of the Ruby's enumerable methods
+This project contains an implementation of some Ruby's enumerable methods

 # Built With
 - Ruby
 - VsCode

 # Getting Started
-To get a local copy up and running follow these simple example steps.

-Clone the project unto your local machine cd to the folder run "ruby enumerable.rb" on your terminal
+- Clone the project on your local machine, cd to the folder, and then run "ruby enumerable.rb" on your terminal

 # Prerequisites
-- Get ruby latest version installed
+- Install Ruby's latest version

 # Install
 - Install VSCode or any code editor you like